Jia-py/Jia-py.github.io/_pages/about.md

 # 🔥 News

+- 2024.05: &nbsp;I am honored to be selected as a virtual volunteer for NAACL'2024.
 - 2024.03: &nbsp;I will serve as the PC member in **CIKM'24**.
 - 2024.03: &nbsp;Our paper MILL got accepted by **NAACL'2024** (Main Conference).
 - 2024.03: &nbsp;Passed my qualifying examination!